ngdonna2020/glu/README.md

 To match the parameter count of the original FFN, the hidden dimension $d_{ff}$ in the GLU variants is reduced by a factor of 2/3.
 This ensures that $(3 \times d_{model} \times (2/3 \times d_{ff}) = 2 \times d_{model} \times d_{ff})$, keeping the number of parameters and computational cost constant.

-## Pseudocode
-See the Pseudocode file in the repo.

 ## How the Problem Was Addressed
 The paper presents comparative results between different models in tabulated form.
 In a transfer-learning context, the new GLU variants show improved perplexities for the pre-training de-noising objective and perform better on many downstream language-understanding tasks.
 Specifically, the GEGLU and SwiGLU variants yielded the best perplexities.